The Trademarks Law Review: Russia

 Unlawful use of a trademark shall incur an administrative fine (which has to be paid in favour of the state budget) and confiscation of the counterfeit goods for the purpose of destruction.

-Administrative proceedings usually begin with a complaint, which the trademark owner has to file with the police or customs authority, so that the latter can take action.
+Administrative proceedings usually begin with a complaint, which the trademark owner has to file with the police or the customs authority, so that the latter can take action.
 Administrative action may take about three to five months to complete, unless the decision of the first instance court is appealed by the infringer.
 Practically, an administrative procedure proves to be the most efficient enforcement option to cease trademark infringement at the border in the context of importation of counterfeit goods into Russia.
 This measure is also applicable when small shops offer for sale and sell counterfeit products on the domestic market.

 ii Criminal proceedings